zynomon/debian-minimal/README.md

 ![debian-minimal](https://github.com/user-attachments/assets/b59d165f-9aa2-40a6-bbf3-c4168340c8a2)

-a script to create a debian minimal versions of DE through netinstall , without all bloats
+a way to create a debian minimal versions of DE through netinstall , without all bloats

+- No headache of stuffs that not found.
+-
 ---

 1. clone repo